Browse tips

 Use the page to check household areas without making one giant chore list.
 This helps when home care, school forms, meals, routines, and family needs are spread across too many places.

-7. Money, admin, and paperwork reset
+7. Money, admin, and paperwork check-in

 Use Level 10 Life to notice whether money and admin feel steady, avoided, messy, or urgent.
 The page only needs enough truth to choose a next step.